 • Post-call surveys: Customer feedback is essential to a successful contact center, and Five9 allows you to add surveys to end a customer journey using interactive voice response (IVR).

-Choosing the best auto dialer for you
+How to choose the best auto dialer software for you

 To choose the best auto dialer for your business, you should learn more about the differences between available auto-dialers and how they can improve your call-routing strategy, contact center supervision, and customer service.
 Therefore, the following list includes definitions and use cases for each type of auto-dialing software.